Privatism: Sociology

 Privatism is based on the concept of individual sphere of interactions.
-According to this point of view, collective efforts can’t be meaningful by themselves, but they can gain meaning only if considered as a sum of individual activities.
+According to this point of view, collective efforts can not be meaningful by themselves, but they can gain meaning only if considered as a sum of individual activities.

 Hence, every single action (economical, social, spiritual and so on) can be seen only as the result of an individual choice.
 For this reason, privatism is based on the concept of individual consumption.
 Indeed, the private consumption reflects the singular choice of the consumer that according to his own value and prerogatives decide how to consume its own income.

 Political theory

 The political ideals of privatism are directly consequent of the interpretation of society as just the sum of individuals that compose it.
 Indeed, privatism supporters believe that the economic role of the welfare state should be reduced, giving more freedom to consumers and private volunteering organizations to operate inside the economic environment.
 According to this view, the private allocation of resources would be more efficient and less authoritarian than the one provided by the state.

 From this point of view, the formation of common social and political views on various topics, is connected to the free choice of individuals.
 Moreover, as considered by Jürgen Habermas, their ability to create these opinions would be damaged by the excessive role of the state that would limit the creation of volunteering and private societies and so the social and political debate inside a society.

 One of the main examples of privatism-driven action in politics, can be represented by the action of Margaret Thatcher towards the British welfare state, that during the 80’s was deeply defunded and reduced of importance.